 I regularly changed one of my babies on a desk and another on a pad on my bed.
 I must warn you that astounding accidents do happen at times.
 A baby boy may pee everywhere when you open his diaper, or your baby may shoot poop an impressive six feet while you scramble to open a new package of diapers.

 Whatever place you choose as a changing station must be wide, long, and sturdy enough to hold your baby and diaper-changing essentials.
-Set up a small bucket, bin, or diaper caddy with fresh diapers, wipes, Auquaphor, diaper rash cream, and a hand towel.
+Set up a small bucket, bin, or diaper caddy with fresh diapers, wipes, Aquaphor, diaper rash cream, and a hand towel.

 4. Get Blackout Curtains